chinapedia/wikipedia.abstract.en/Page/Folk_music.md

 Subject matter

-Armenian_Musicians.jpg traditional musicians]] Assyrian folk music playing _zurna_ and _Davul_, the typically used instruments for their folk music and dance.]]
+traditional musicians]] playing _zurna_ and _Davul_, the typically used instruments for their folk music and dance.]]
 Traditional folk music often includes sung words, although folk instrumental music occurs commonly in dance music traditions.
 Narrative verse looms large in the traditional folk music of many cultures.
 This encompasses such forms as traditional epic poetry, much of which was meant originally for oral performance, sometimes accompanied by instruments.
 Many epic poems of various cultures were pieced together from shorter pieces of traditional narrative verse, which explains their episodic structure, repetitive elements, and their frequent _in medias res_ plot developments.
 Other forms of traditional narrative verse relate the outcomes of battles or describe tragedies or natural disasters.

 Sometimes, as in the triumphant _Song of Deborah_ found in the Biblical _Book of Judges_, these songs celebrate victory.
 Laments for lost battles and wars, and the lives lost in them, are equally prominent in many traditions; these laments keep alive the cause for which the battle was fought.
 The narratives of traditional songs often also remember folk heroes such as John Henry or Robin Hood.
 Some traditional song narratives recall supernatural events or mysterious deaths.